 - We advise on structuring portfolio investments in publicly traded and closely held companies.

-- We structure partnerships and joint ventures.
+- We establish and structure corporations, partnerships and joint ventures.

 - We advise extensively about the impact of tax withholding rules and the application of treaties.

-- Planning for outbound investment from the United States.
+Planning for outbound investment from the United States

 - We advise on and implement the structuring of international business operations by U.S. businesses.